LolitaDias/SqlAlchemy-Hawaii-Climate-Analysis/README.md

 2. Designed a query to find the most active stations.
 3. List the stations and observation counts in descending order.
 4. Which station has the highest number of observations?

-* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+5. Designed a query to retrieve the last 12 months of temperature observation data (tobs).

   * Filter by the station with the highest number of observations.